storily/nominare/README.md

 3. Create a `.env` file with the configuration above in the form `KEY="value"`,
 4. Install the dependencies: `bundle`,
 5. Run the migrations: `rake db:migrate`,
-6. Start the bot: `foreman start`.
+6. Start the server: `foreman start`.

 You might need to prefix commands with `bundle exec`.

-The bot needs to be restarted at every change.
+The server needs to be restarted at every change.

-The bot was previously a Cinch IRC bot, so has peculiarities from that time.

 Use `rake fix` to run the lint check and fixer (good to do before pushing).